 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 96% of the total number of points available.
+The most recent published results showed the practice had achieved 99% of the total number of points available.